Laurel J. Brinton: Academic credentials

 Dr. Brinton received her B.A. in English Literature from the University of California, Davis in 1975.
 Six years later, she received her Ph.D. in English with a linguistics emphasis from the University of California, Berkeley (1981) under the supervision of Julian C. Boyd.
 Her dissertation was entitled "The Historical Development of Aspectual Periphrases in English."

-She joined the faculty members at the University of British Columbia, Vancouver, after completing her doctorate degree.
+She joined the faculty at the University of British Columbia, Vancouver, after completing her doctorate degree.
 In 1995, she obtained the rank of Professor.
-She formerly served as Associate Head of the English Department for Graduate Studies at the university from 1997-1999.
+She formerly served as Associate Head of the English Department for Graduate Studies at the university from 1997 to 1999.
+She also served as chair of the English Language Program in the Department of English at the University of British Columbia for many years.
 She served as a co-editor of the Journal of Historical Pragmatics alongside Dawn Archer from April 2013 to December 2014.
 She is a current member of several journal editorial boards and has reviewed for widely-known journals such as Journal of English Linguistics, Language, Journal of Pragmatics, and English Language and Linguistics, the last of which she has been a co-editor of since 2015 alongside Bernd Kortman and Patrick Honeybone.

-She is currently a Professor and chair of the English Language Program in the Department of English at the University of British Columbia.
+In June 2023, Brinton retired from the University of British Columbia, where she is currently listed as Professor Emerita.